benhowell/benhowell.github.com/_drafts/2015-03-09-getting-started-with-opencv-and-web-cam-streaming.md

 <br/>

 ### Code
-Let's have a look at some code that just streams vision from an IP camera to OpenCV which then simply displays that stream.
+As getting vision from an IP camera into OpenCV is an uneccessarily tricky stumbling block, let's concentrate on the code that just streams vision from an IP camera to OpenCV which then simply displays that stream.
 <br />

 **webcam-opencv-example.py**